Design & Product Leadership

 Grey County · Aug – Oct 2024

-Two separate municipal working groups, two different needs: one wanted to responsibly explore AI for public services, the other needed to adopt agile for a small development team.
+Two separate working groups, two different needs: one wanted to responsibly explore AI for public services, the other needed to adopt agile for a small development team.
 Four workshops, designed and facilitated from scratch.

 AI Series (10 staff)